clh910936/slogo/doc/API_REVIEW_clh87_ht114.md

         The Factory pattern is implemented for creating multiple TurtleViews, one per SlogoTab.
 When a SlogoTab is initialized in Window (the main front-end class), Window calls TurtleFactory to obtain a new TurtleView object without any knowledge about the initialization logic.
 The returned TurtleView is then passed into the constructor of the new SlogoTab, who will take the TurtleView as one of its instance fields without knowing how it's created.
 #### What feature/design problem are you most excited to work on?
 * clh87:
-    Creating the FrontInternal.Console view and using panes to setup the visualization.
+    Creating the FrontInternal.Components.Console view and using panes to setup the visualization.
 During Breakout, I didn't know that panes existed and I'm excited to try and learn more about them and to use them for formatting the screen.
 * ht114:
     Implementing the interaction between TurtleView and Canvas so that a Turtle bot can paint down its trail along the movement path in an animated fashion.
 #### What feature/design problem are you most worried about working on?